flitzi/AC_SERVER_APPS/AC_ServerStarter/README.txt

 You can specify the number of result broadcast positions
 <add key="broadcast_results" value="10"/>

-You can specify whether fastest lap set in session should be broadcasted live, 0=off, 1=on
+You can specify whether fastest lap set in session should be broadcasted live, 0=off, 1=on, 2=every lap
 <add key="broadcast_fastest_lap" value="1"/>

 You can specify the welcome message.
 For multiple lines use the | for line breaks.
 To disable set to empty string.